parthk279/parthk279/README.md

 By comparing these metrics to models made from an ensemble, we found that ensemble methods can further improve accuracy, especially when the metrics in the ensemble have similar and uncorrelated error rates.
 Our proposed ensemble method for LLM-based evaluations shows promising improvements over the previous state-of-the-art, marking a step forward in ensuring the reliability of text summarization technologies.
 [Full Paper](https://arxiv.org/abs/2310.10495)

-**2.** I am currently working on Image/Video processing which involves Multi-dimensional filtres, Visual perception, Contour and feature extraction, Segmentation, Visual information coding.
+**2.** I also worked on Image/Video processing which involves Multi-dimensional filtres, Visual perception, Contour and feature extraction, Segmentation, Visual information coding.
 Open to collabrating if you're working on a similar theme.
 I've been tweaking around with the associated libraries and tools, to understand the space better [HERE](https://colab.research.google.com/drive/1nasMwzfYEpgxhnq25SkGmA-raujszEhs#scrollTo=-SiZOS3tRPqX)

 **3.** All of my projects can be found here at [My repositories](https://github.com/parthk279?tab=repositories)